Belotero Fillers: Why It’s a Popular Provider Alternative to Juvederm Volbella, Restylane Silk, RHA 2, and Teosyal RHA 1

 CPM technology creates zones of varying crosslinking density within the gel.
 Denser areas provide structure.
 Less dense areas provide cohesivity and flexibility.
 This allows the product to adapt to tissue architecture while maintaining gel integrity.

-Clinical studies demonstrate that Belotero integrates homogeneously into the dermis.
+Clinical studies demonstrate that Belotero fillers integrates homogeneously into the dermis.
 Histological analysis shows distribution between collagen bundles rather than mass displacement.
 This explains its utility in superficial placement without visible irregularities.

 Treatment Versatility Across Patient Types